 You’ll need to make your Employers’ Liability Insurance certificate available to your employees.
 You can either print it out and display it where your employees work, or make it available to them digitally.
 You also need to make it available to the HSE, if requested.
 If you fail to provide your certificate to the HSE, or your employees don’t have easy access to it, you may be hit with a nasty £1,000 fine.

 The HSE requires a minimum cover of £5 million, but most insurance policies provide £10 million cover as standard.
-All insurance policies from Crunch with Employers’ Liability Insurance have £10 million cover.
+All insurance policies from our Insurance partner, that include Employers’ Liability Insurance, have £10 million cover.

 You need to have Employers’ Liability Insurance in place as soon as you start employing people or if you hold less than 50% of the shares in your limited company.